Kokomo unveils monument for first female Marine Opha May Johnson

 KOKOMO, Ind.
 (WISH) — America’s first female U.S. Marine, Opha May Johnson, a Kokomo native, is getting a monument dedicated to her trailblazing life this Veterans Day.

-Robin Williams of the Howard County Memorial Corporation joined News 8 to talk about the unveiling ceremony.
+Robin Williams of the Howard County Memorial Corporation joined News 8 on Monday to talk about the unveiling ceremony.

-Retired U.S. Marine Corps Lieutenant General Carol Mutter, the first woman to earn the rank of 3-star General in the United States Military, will be joining the ceremony.
+Retired U.S. Marine Corps Lt.
+Gen. Carol Mutter, the first woman to earn the rank of three-star general in the United States military, will be joining the ceremony.
 “We’re so very excited to have her today tell us about what it means for Kokomo to be honoring women in the military,” Williams said.

 HCMC President Jerry Paul raised over $100,000 for the monument through grants, local and state government donations, and from individual contributions.